History of canola seed development

 Winter canola cultivars

 Winter (fall-seeded) rapeseed is widely grown in parts of Europe and Asia.
-The term rapeseed is used, but many of the cultivars have similar erucic acid and glucosinolate content to Canadian cultivars and fit the canola definition.
-Winter rapeseed greatly out yields spring rapeseed as shown by Swedish yield data (Table 2).
+The term rapeseed is used, but many of the cultivars have similar erucic acid and glucosinolates content to Canadian cultivars and fit the canola definition.
+Winter rapeseed tends to greatly outyield spring rapeseed.

 Early winter cultivars introduced and registered in Canada were of European origin.
 Since they did not meet the standards for glucosinolates, they were rapeseed cultivars.
 However, later breeding work in Europe and eastern Canada produced winter canola cultivars.
 The first Canadian-bred winter canola, ‘OAC Winfield’, was developed by the University of Guelph, in Guelph, ON and registered in 1988.
 In western Canada, winter canola is not grown commercially because of unsatisfactory winter hardiness of the plant and the cold winters experienced on the Prairies.
 An occasional crop of a cultivar with adequate winter hardiness may survive some winters in the southern prairies but attempts to grow it consistently have failed.
 Winter canola is slightly less winter hardy than winter barley, which also rarely survives Prairie winters.
 A significant increase in winter hardiness is required for successful production in western Canada.
 Cultivars with this degree of winter hardiness have not likely been observed to date anywhere in the world.